rnett/compiler-plugin-reference/README.md

 # Compiler Plugin Reference

 A compiler plugin to export declarations, and a gradle plugin to generate IR references to those declarations.
+Resolution is based on FqNames and IdSignatures.

 Currently WIP.